isomerpages/mfa-scp/_general-background/Our story.md

 The advice that we received helped us to formulate and implement policies for Singapore that have helped us to grow and prosper.

-Our government officers recieved training in many areas:
+Our government officers received training in many areas:
 * manufacturing
 * shipbuilding
 * transportation and communications